Rules

 Appendix No. 1 to the Regulations

-Below is a sample withdrawal form, which the Consumer or privileged Entrepreneur may, but does not have to, use:
+Below is a sample withdrawal form that the Consumer or privileged Entrepreneur may, but is not obliged to, use:

 SAMPLE WITHDRAWAL FORM

-(This form should be filled out and returned only if you wish to withdraw from the contract)
+(this form should be completed and sent only if you wish to withdraw from the contract)

 noszesztuke Natalia Jakowska Adam Kościński Civil Partnership